Going to a museum can be expensive! Especially if you have a lot of people in your family.

 Museums offer free tickets!
 It’s true.
 Here are some awesome ways to score free tickets.

 My favorite way to get free museum admission is through Smithsonian Free Museum Day.

 Each year, Smithsonian participating museums, offer free admission on a certain day.
 In 2017 the date is Saturday, September 23.

-Smithsonian Free Museum Day is coming soon!
-You can go to a Smithsonian participating museum on Saturday, September 26, 2015 and get free admission for two to the museum.
+You can sign up on their website to get free admission for two to participating museums.
 We have taken advantage of this great program ever since we found out about it a few years ago.